-A diver down flag signals to nearby vessels that there are scuba divers below the water, and to therefore use caution and maintain a safe distance from the area.
+A diver down flag signals to nearby vessels that there are scuba divers below the water.

-The aim of using a dive flag is safety of course.
+The aim of using a dive flag is of course, safety.
 For those who understand the flags meaning it is a clear signal that divers are in the area and to maintain a minimum safe distance.

-In this post I’ll explain the difference between the two different types of diver down flags that are used, how and when to correctly display them, and the benefits (and drawbacks!) of using them.
+There are two different types of divers down flag and in this post I’ll explain the difference between them, how and when to correctly display them, and the benefits (and drawbacks!) of using them.

 What Is A Diver Down Flag